Who is protected under this housing law?

 Third, you may be able to end your lease early due to an incident or threat of domestic violence, sexual assault, or stalking, or if your landlord sexually harasses you.
 To do so, you must provide your landlord with:

 - one of the required documents that proves that you are a victim, explained here; and

 - seven days’ written notice if your lease is less than one year; or

 - thirty days’ written notice if your lease is one year or more.4

 If the abuser and I live together, can the landlord evict the abuser?

-If you and the abuser are both tenants on the lease (or even if you are not an official tenant but the abuser is), a landlord can divide the lease in order to evict the abuser and end his/her tenancy.
-Note: Through the process of dividing the lease, the landlord cannot interfere with any rights you have to the property through a valid court order, and it does not necessarily mean that dividing the lease would create tenancy rights (for you or the abuser) that didn’t otherwise exist.1
+If you and the abuser are both tenants on the lease or if the abuser is the only named tenant but you live there too, a landlord can divide (bifurcate) the lease in order to evict the abuser.1 The landlord would issue a seven-day notice of termination to terminate the tenancy of the abuser, thereby beginning the eviction process.2 Note: Through the process of dividing the lease, the landlord cannot interfere with any rights you have to the property through a valid court order.
+Also, dividing the lease does not necessarily mean that dividing the lease would create tenancy rights for you or the abuser that didn’t otherwise exist.1

 1 ME ST T. 14 § 6001(6)(C)